danielabar/meblog/src/markdown/activerecord-dependent-options.md

 end
 ```

-And the dependent options for [has_many](https://guides.rubyonrails.org/association_basics.html#dependent):
+Here are the dependent options for [has_many](https://guides.rubyonrails.org/association_basics.html#dependent):

-* `:destroy` causes all the associated objects to also be destroyed
+1. `:destroy` causes all the associated objects to also be destroyed
-* `:delete_all` causes all the associated objects to be deleted directly from the database (so callbacks will not execute)
+2. `:delete_all` causes all the associated objects to be deleted directly from the database (so callbacks will not execute)
+3. `:destroy_async` when the object is destroyed, an `ActiveRecord::DestroyAssociationAsyncJob` job is enqueued which will call destroy on its associated objects.
+Active Job must be set up for this to work.
-* `:nullify` causes the foreign key to be set to NULL.
+4. `:nullify` causes the foreign key to be set to NULL.
 Polymorphic type column is also nullified on polymorphic associations.
 Callbacks are not executed.
-* `:restrict_with_exception` causes an ActiveRecord::DeleteRestrictionError exception to be raised if there are any associated records
+5. `:restrict_with_exception` causes an ActiveRecord::DeleteRestrictionError exception to be raised if there are any associated records
-* `:restrict_with_error` causes an error to be added to the owner if there are any associated objects
+6. `:restrict_with_error` causes an error to be added to the owner if there are any associated objects

 For example, to use the `destroy` option, the Author model would look like this to indicate that whenever an Author is destroyed, its Books should also be destroyed: